Key points about document management systems:

 From new hire paperwork to company policies, there’s no shortage of documents that employees need to sign, fill out, or otherwise acknowledge.
 Remote employees often can’t travel to a physical worksite to complete these tasks.
 Sending paper documents through the mail can be time-consuming and pose security risks.
 Sending files back and forth through email can be risky, too.

 If you have remote employees, document management software is essential.
-Software makes it easy to share documents securely no matter where your employees are.
+Software makes it easy to share documents securely and encourages collaboration no matter where your employees are.
 Documents can even be accessed on a mobile device while employees are traveling.
 With compliant e-signatures, they can sign digital documents and send them back to you the same day.

 Create, manage, store, and sign documents with SentricHR

-There are many different types of document management solutions.
+There are many different types of electronic document management systems.
 The one you choose will depend on your business needs.
 SentricHR’s all-in-one HRIS gives you one place to create, manage, store, and sign business documents for all things HR.
 With our intuitive document designer, you can create your own documents, plus automate workflows to seamlessly move each form through the process and into the right hands.

 To learn more about how SentricHR can streamline your document management, schedule a demo of our document management solution today!